Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Anomaly matching and relationship to PSG on the pyrochlore lattice

 \item Symmetry fractionalization of $\mc{e}$ and $\mc{m}$.
 We sometimes also say that $\mc{e}$ and $\mc{m}$ carry fractional quantum numbers of the symmetry, which goes beyond a mere sign flip of the charges.
 There are two pieces of data for symmetry fractionalization: $\omega_{\mc{e}}\in H^2_{\rho_{\mc{e}}}(\mathcal{G}, \U)$ and $\omega_{\mc{m}}\in H^2_{\rho_{\mc{m}}}(\mathcal{G}, \U)$, where the action of $\rho_{\mc{e}}$ and $\rho_{\mc{m}}$ of $\mc{G}$ on $\U$ module is determined by its action on the charges: a group element $g\in \mc{G}$ will act on $\U$ module for $\mc{e}$ by complex conjugation iff it flips the charge of $\mc{e}$, and similarly for $\mc{m}$.

 \end{itemize}

-Now we connect these field theoretic discussion with parton construction for $\U$ QSLs.
+Now we connect these field-theoretic discussions with the parton construction for $\U$ QSLs.
 In the convention of Ref.~\cite{Liu2021pyrochlore}, a fermionic parton carries both physical spin-1/2 and the charge of the emergent $\U$ gauge field, and we identify it with the electric charge $\mc{e}$.
 The magnetic charge $\mc m$ becomes the $\U$ flux as seen by $\mc{e}$.
 Nevertheless, it is a nontrivial task to construct the operator corresponding to magnetic charge $\mc m$ \cite{zhanggaoliuchen2020} within this parton construction.

 When $\mc{e}$ and $\mc{m}$ are not swapped by the symmetry, one can consider the symmetry fractionalization patterns of individual $\mc{e}$ (or $\mc{m}$), and there is a completely general recipe to classify all the symmetry fractionalization patterns for crystalline symmetry, called the PSG classification \cite{wen_psg}.
 Yet it is difficult to obtain the symmetry fractionalization pattern of $\mc{e}$ and $\mc{m}$ simultaneously using PSG.
 Besides, in principle there can be symmetry fractionalization patterns beyond PSG calculation \cite{Ye2024}.
 Later, we will compare our results obtained from LSM anomaly on the 3D pyrochlore lattice with the results obtained from PSG.